Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 See the [Redshift Documentation](http://aws.amazon.com/redshift/) for details on how to set that up.
 In particular, if you are using EMR to run the flow your EMR instances will need to be in a security group that has access to the database and it is strongly suggested that you run your EMR instances in the same availability zone your Redshift database is running in.

-Before proceding with the tutorial you should verify your Redshift setup is complete and accessible using the "psql" tool to log in to Redshift and should run a basic EMR job to confirm that your
+Before proceeding with the tutorial you should verify your Redshift setup is complete and accessible using the "psql" tool to log in to Redshift and should run a basic EMR job to confirm that your
 EMR setup is valid.

 ### Set AWS Credentials